-Let the Wexner Center help you expand your classroom to encompass our galleries, stages, and screens, along with all the connections the contemporary arts can offer.
-Our programs emphasize active looking and learning and can complement your curriculum in language arts, social studies, science, foreign languages, math, or history—as well as in the arts.
-School programs help students at all K–12 grade levels work toward key academic content standards by encouraging the development of critical-thinking and comprehension skills.
+Let the Wexner Center help you expand your classroom with all the connections contemporary art can offer.
+Drawing from the center’s exhibitions, performances, and film/video screenings, our programs emphasize active looking and learning and complement curricula in language arts, social studies, science, foreign languages, math, and history—as well as in the arts.
+School programs help K–12 students work toward key academic content standards by encouraging the development of critical thinking, comprehension skills, and creativity.

 Check this page for current and upcoming events for schools.

-School tours feature highlights of the Wexner Center's exhibitions and architecture.
-Tour content is always age appropriate and can be customized to enhance your classroom curriculum.
-Find all the details on the Tours page.
+School tours highlight the Wexner Center's exhibitions and architecture, with content that is age appropriate and can be customized to enhance your classroom curriculum.
+Tours and admission for students, teachers, and chaperones is free.
+Find details on the Tours page.

 Teachers, are you bringing your class to the Wexner Center soon?
-Find out more about our upcoming exhibitions.
+Find out more about our upcoming exhibitions here.

-High school students participating in the Pages program visit the Wexner Center at least three times during the school year, experience visual arts, performing arts, and film projects, and develop their own responses in poetry, prose, and art work.
-We are now accepting applications for the 2016-2017 school year.
-Find out more about the Pages program, including how to apply.
+High school students participating in the Pages program visit the Wexner Center at least three times during the school year, to experience visual arts, performing arts, and film projects, and to develop their own responses through poetry, prose, and art work.
+Pages is free for participants, including transportation and admission.
+We are now accepting applications for the 2017–18 school year.
+Find out more about Pages here.